A Workplace Ambassador

 Why have an employee campaign?

-The United Way supports local people and neighbourhoods where we all live and work.
-Gifts to the United Way Community Fund provide essential funding to tackle issues of poverty.
+Your donation to the United Way provides granting for programs and initiatives that tackle the issues of poverty.
+Because of your generousity, you provide the opportunity for local residents to reach their full potential.
 By working together, we can ensure that essential services like food, clothing, housing and transportation are available for children, adults and families.

-The Community Impact Advisory Committee is comprised of community volunteers.
-They make certain that donor dollars given to the United Way Community Fund are invested where they are needed most and will do the most good to address the root causes of poverty and alleviate its debilitating effect on people in our community.
+The Community Investment Council is comprised of community volunteers.
+They make certain that donor dollars given to the United Way are invested where they are urgently needed, addressing the issues of poverty and the recovery efforts required due to COVID-19.

 Employers with Workplace Campaigns reported improved staff moral and new opportunities to bring fun into their operations.
-Workplace campaigns are also recognized on our website, marketing materials and through our sponsored Community Impact Luncheon where they are publicly thanked and receive awards.
+Workplace campaigns are also recognized in our annual honour roll, in the Chronicle Journal, and other marketing materials.